 by Sasha Alyson

-• UNESCO took funding from Nokia, the tech company, to publish a report claiming that mobile phones promote literacy – although UNESCO’s study did not actually address that question, and did not find evidence to support its claim.
+• UNESCO accepted funding from Nokia, the tech company, then announced that mobile phones promote literacy – although the study conducted by UNESCO did not actually address that question, and did not find evidence to support such a claim.

-• Aid agencies must get permission from the local government wherever they wish to carry out a program – and local officials use this leverage to demand thinly-disguised bribes.
+• NGOs must get government permission wherever they wish to carry out a program – and local officials use this leverage to demand thinly-disguised bribes.
 UNICEF gave vehicles to government offices in Zimbabwe and Zambia to “help education.”
 The government can ignore its citizenry; this is far more lucrative.

 In each case, it’s hard not to wonder: What were these people thinking?
 Did Navy officials actually believe that Florida test prep manuals were what Nigerian students needed?
 Did UNICEF staff not understand they were encouraging and rewarding government corruption?